What Shoes Should You Wear for HIIT Workouts?

 4. Give Preference to Shoes with Stability

 HIIT training shoes need to provide stability.
 Running shoes are suitable for running, not the high-intensity interval training demands and variety of HIIT.
-Cross trainer shoes are more stable.
-This comes down to what’s called the "drop."
+Cross-training shoes are more stable.
+This comes down to what's called the "drop".
 The drop refers to the difference in height between the heel and forefoot.

 The greater the drop, the steeper the angle.
 Being barefoot is the baseline, with a drop of zero.
 A typical running shoe has a heel drop of around 10mm.
 This cushions the heel, encouraging a heel-to-toe strike.
 This is perfect for running, but in cross-training, it can shift your weight forward, creating instability.

 Instead, opt for HIIT shoes with a reduced toe drop.
 These shoes will have a drop of up to 4mm.
-This keeps your weight centered and stable.
+This keeps your weight centred and stable.

-5. Buy Shoes That You Like and Work for Your Foot
+5. Buy Shoes That You Like and That Work for Your Foot

 What Type of Clothing Should You Wear for HIIT?

 High-intensity training requires supportive, durable, sweat-wicking workout wear.
-The types of exercise performed during HIIT involves plenty of multi-directional movement — side-to-side, up and down, bouncing, jolting and jumping.
-You need activewear and training shoes designed to handle the types of exercises performed.
+The types of exercise performed during HIIT involves plenty of multi-directional movement—side to side, up and down, bouncing, jolting and jumping.
+You need activewear and training shoes designed to handle the types of exercise performed.
 Here are some tips to help you decide what to wear for HIIT.

 1. Go for Sweat-Wicking Pieces

 Materials like cotton that trap sweat will prevent airflow and retain moisture in the skin.
-This affects your body’s ability to effectively thermoregulate.
-You’ll feel hot and heavy, which can slow you down.
+This affects your body's ability to thermoregulate effectively.
+You'll feel hot and heavy, which can slow you down.
 Opt for sweat-wicking materials to keep cool and comfortable.
-Nike Dri-FIT technology transfers sweat away from the skin and onto its surface, so it can evaporate.
+Nike Dri-FIT Technology transfers sweat away from the skin and onto its surface, so it can evaporate.